Snorkelling in Belize Species Guide

 Green Sea Turtle

-Another turtle you might encounter while snorkelling or diving in Belize is the Green Sea Turtle.
+Another turtle you might encounter while snorkeling or diving in Belize is the Green Sea Turtle.
 It’s the most common turtle and it’s the easiest to identify – look for its many colours from green to black and gray and brown, and its yellow underside.
 They’re also very big – 99cm (39 inches) – and can weigh up to 330 lbs (150 kg).

 Manatees